Generic orbits and type isolation in the Gurarij space: The Legendre-Fenchel transformation of -types

-Moreover, if $g$ is another such function, then $\|f-g\| = \|f^*-g^*\|$, where $\|{\cdot}\|$ denotes the supremum norm, possibly infinite, and we agree that $|\infty - \infty| = 0$. \end{fct} \begin{proof} For the finite-dimensional case, see Rockafellar \cite[Section~12]{Rockafellar:ConvexAnalysis}.
-The general case is proved essentially in the same fashion, using \autoref{fct:HahnBanach}, and for the dual case, the observation that a convex weak$^*$-closed set in $F^*$ is the intersection of half-spaces containing it defined by vectors in $F$.
+Moreover, if $g$ is another closed convex function, then $\|f-g\| = \|f^*-g^*\|$, where $\|{\cdot}\|$ denotes the supremum norm, possibly infinite, and we agree that $|\pm\infty \mp\infty| = 0$. \end{fct} \begin{proof} For the finite-dimensional case, see Rockafellar \cite[Section~12]{Rockafellar:ConvexAnalysis}.
+The general case is proved essentially in the same fashion, using \autoref{fct:HahnBanach}.
 The moreover part is easy to check directly. \end{proof}